aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin_int_sum.rst

             :param tempfolder: a aiida.common.folders.Folder subclass where
                                the plugin should put all its files.
-            :param inputdict: a dictionary with the input nodes, as they would be returned by get_inputs_dict (with the Code!)
+            :param inputdict: a dictionary with the input nodes e.g. {label1:node1, ...}
+                              (with the Code!)
             """
             try:
                 parameters = inputdict.pop(self.get_linkname('parameters'))